 Which brings us to the question of what constitutes a good password.
 The 3rd guideline at the top of this page gives a general impression, but there is actually a mathematical formula that can be used to determine how good a password is.
 That number is called the "entropy" of the password and is the number of different passwords that can possibly exist using the type of characters used for the password and the number of characters in the password.
 That is the total number of characters in the chosen set raised to the power of the length of the password.
 For example if you construct an 8 character password using only lower case letters the entropy is 268 or 208,827,064,576.
 That may seem like a large number but hackers apply hundreds or even thousands of computers working in parallel and they can try that many passwords in a few hours.
 This is why you are advised to use mixed case, numbers and special characters.
 There are 95 characters that can be easily typed on an American English keyboard, so if the hackers must assume that any of those 95 characters may be used in a password then they must try 6.6342043e+15 passwords which takes almost 32,000 times longer!
 One of my pet peeves is sites that arbitrarily restrict which characters may be included in a password, for example by explicitly defining that only some of the 31 special characters in the basic ASCII code page may be used.
 For example while it will probably avoid confusing results to permit a password to either begin or end with a space, there is no reason to avoid a space in the middle of a password, for example "To be or Not to be" is unlikely to be tried by a hacker because almost no sites permit a space anywhere in a password.
 But beyond that there is actually no particular reason to limit the characters used in a password to the 95 defined by the basic ASCII code page, particularly if you are not an English speaking user.
 The algorithm used to construct the hash number works on any data.
 For example one of the popular hash algorithms is used to verify that very large datafiles, for example DVD images, have not been corrupted in transmission.
 Multilingual text is normally represented as a string of data bytes using multiple characters for each character which is not part of the ASCII code page.
 This is called Universal Coded Character Set Transformation Format – 8-bit or UTF-8 for short.
 UTF-8 is not only used for foreign alphabets but also for emojis, Egyptian hieroglyphics, Mayan hieroglyphics, Norse runes, Chinese, Japanese, Thai, Tamil, Hindi, Arabic, Hebrew, and every other language representation you can think of (except for Klingon).
 Since the hash algorithm works on any data it will work on UTF-8, except that most web-sites will not permit you to use it.
 As of June 2018 UTF-8 can represent 137,439 different characters. it is left as an exercise for the reader to calculate how much 137,439 raised to the 8th power is.

 The best way to obtain a strong password, that is one with both high entropy and not likely to be guessed even by someone who knows your personal history and could therefore guess what you might use in your password, is to use a random password generator.
 There are many sites on the Web that will do this for you.
 Many of them will generate multiple passwords at a time: just copy them to your computer and delete them from the list each time you change the password on one of the sites that you use.
 I actually recommend that anyone administering a site include a random password generator button on the change password page of their site.
-In particular if you click on the "contribute" button at the top right hand of every page on this site and register as a user of the site you will see both the effect of an algorithm which computes the "entropy" of any password you type in and a button which generates a new random password.
+In particular if you click on the "Signon", or if you are already signed on the "Account", button in the Menu of every page on this site and register as a user of the site you will see both the effect of an algorithm which computes the "entropy" of any password you type in and a button which generates a new random password.